|

 greed could turn into Wendigos; the Wendigo myth thus served as a method of

+encouraging cooperation and moderation.
 Among the Ojibwa, Eastern Cree, Westmain Swampy Cree, and

 Innu/Naskapi/Montagnais, Wendigos were said to be giants, many times larger than